Teaching migration(s) globally: experiences, concerns, and recommendations.

 Dr Carbonara works on multilingual education and translanguaging in primary and secondary schools.
 She is the coordinator of the project L’AltRoparlante (awarded the European Language Label 2018), documenting and finding solutions to a progressive loss of home language competence in second-generation immigrant students, associated with phenomena of language resistance and shaming.

 4.20-4.35 Migration and contemporary museum practices; Petra Matić (Zagreb, Croatia)

-In her presentation, Petra Matić will explore how contemporary museum practices regarding protection, research and communication are linked to forced migration and integration.
-The presentation will discuss examples of integrative practices across Europe, including Multaka (Germany, UK), Museums as arenas of integration (Sweden), Werksalon (the Netherlands), Nikola Tesla Migrant and Museums as places of dialogue and encounter (Croatia).
+In her presentation, Petra Matić explores how contemporary museum practices regarding protection, research and communication are linked to forced migration and integration.
+The presentation discusses examples of integrative practices across Europe, including Multaka (Germany, UK), Museums as arenas of integration (Sweden), Werksalon (the Netherlands), Nikola Tesla Migrant and Museums as places of dialogue and encounter (Croatia).

 Petra Matić is a cultural activist with degree in Museology and Heritage Management (MA) from the University of Zagreb.
 She is a vice-president of the managing board of the Peščenica Cultural Centre, and director of the non-profit organization Jutro.
 She has created programs with Technical Museum Nikola Tesla, Ethnographic Museum, and Typhlological Museum in Zagreb.
 Her work has been exhibited in the Ljubljana Design Biennial.

 4.40-4.55 Teaching migrations in Poland; Dr Joanna Wojdon (University of Wroclaw, Poland)